LoveSiameseCat/CFM/README.md

 ## Pre-trained model preperation
 The pretrained models can be access here https://drive.google.com/file/d/1iP8k4ffJ-3WcuEg5uyrsY3qOY0ALi83H/view?usp=sharing
 ## Citation
+A. Luo, C. Kong, J. Huang, Y. Hu, X. Kang and A. C. Kot, "Beyond the Prior Forgery Knowledge: Mining Critical Clues for General Face Forgery Detection," in IEEE Transactions on Information Forensics and Security, doi: 10.1109/TIFS.2023.3332218.

+%%%
 If you find our work helpful in your research, please cite it as:

 ```